-There is no dispute that power densities have increased as enclosure volumes have gotten smaller.
+There is no dispute that power densities have increased as electrical and electronic enclosure volumes have gotten smaller.
 Packing components more densely reduces the circuit size and increases speed but leaves little room for heat dissipation.
-Because many industries, including manufacturing, food, chemical, water and wastewater processing, oil refining and petrochemical processing, and others, have become more dependent on sophisticated microprocessors, PLCs and VFDs, the need for proper heat dissipation has become crucial to keep controls protected.
-Tightly packed enclosures and panels restrict airflow, resulting in rapidly rising internal temperatures, thermal runaway, and increasing control failures.
+Because many industries, including manufacturing, food, chemical, water and wastewater processing, oil refining and petrochemical processing and others, have become more dependent on sophisticated microprocessors, PLCs and VFDs, the need for proper heat dissipation has become crucial to keep controls protected.
+Tightly packed enclosures and panels restrict airflow, resulting in rapidly rising internal temperatures, thermal runaway and increasing control failures.

 To reduce enclosure temperatures and prevent failure of high-density controls, the internal enclosure temperature must be lowered to below the room temperature.
 Research by control system manufacturers has shown that for each 18F° (10C°) increase in temperature, online production shutdowns occur twice as often, increasing the failure rate of electronics by 40 percent.
 Most manufacturers of electronic components specify maximum operating conditions of 104°F (40°C) and 90 percent humidity for proper operation.